 - There is an item on Paul Erdös and Erdös numbers on the Meta-Filter Community Blog, November 18, 2003.

 - There was a radio program about Erdös on the Australian Broadcasting Corporation.
-Here is another one, about networks.

 - Science Magazine has a short article about Erdös numbers, citing our work.
-(You need to sign up for a free one-year limited access subscription to view this page.)

 - Thane Plambeck has developed a website with some interesting Paul Erdös archives, as part of a site dedicated to the memory of David Klarner.
 It includes a letter from Erdös to Klarner.